 Long Lasting Ballistic Rubber (High Performing Rubber Compound)

-The process to build high-performance ballistic rubber is a systematic and tedious process.
+The process of building high-performance ballistic rubber is a systematic and tedious process.
 The process begins with only natural uncured rubber.
 This rubber comes from a scientific compound that is designed for the application.
-The rubber goes thru a quality control process, then is heat pressed and then cured.
+The rubber goes through a quality control process, then is heat pressed and then cured.
 This process is guided by temperature, time, and weight specifics.
-Once finished the parts are vulcanized.
+Once finished, the parts are vulcanized.
 The particulars of this process are important to ensure a high density per square inch.
 The process enhances the desired qualities of strength, elasticity, and durability.

 To the left is two photos of the different types of materials.
 On the right is a common form of ballistic rubber.
 The left is the long-lasting ballistic rubber process.
 The physical appearance between the two is obvious.